 Level III-A detailed inspection typically involving nondestructive or partially-destructive testing, conducted to detect hidden or interior damage, or to evaluate material homogeneity.

-Typical inspection and testing techniques include the use of ultrasonics, coring or boring, physical material sampling and in-situ hardness testing.
-Level III testing is generally limited to key structural areas, areas which are suspect, or areas which may be representative of the underwater structure.
+Level III testing is generally limited to key structural areas, areas which are suspect or areas which may be representative of the underwater structure.